Jericho1060/DU-Industry-HUD/README.md

 # DU-Industry-HUD
 A simple HUD for monitoring and managing industry in Dual Universe

-# Discord Server
+# Guilded Server (better than Discord)

-You can join me on Discord for help or suggestions or requests by folowing that link : https://discord.jericho1060.com
+You can join me on Guilded for help or suggestions or requests by following that link : https://www.guilded.gg/i/0k8OBQX2

 ### Demo Video